drthgz/googleCapstone2/docs/demo_script.md

 ### 0:00 – 0:25  •  Hook & Problem
 - On camera or voice over the Streamlit title screen.
 - Script: “Outages force IT leaders to scramble through logs, metrics, and emails before executives hear anything.
-That chaos can burn 30 minutes.
-This project builds an Enterprise IT Operations Supervisor Agent so leadership gets a trustworthy briefing in under five.”
+That chaos can burn valuable minutes to hours.
+This project builds an Enterprise IT Operations Supervisor Agent so leadership gets a trustworthy briefing in under few minutes.”

 ### 0:25 – 0:55  •  Why Agents
 - Show the sidebar with the prompt block.